bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ## Stage Display
 Command | Description
 ------- | -----------
-Stage Display Message | Set the stage display layout.
-Index is a 0-based number (in the order shown in ProPresenter) Stage Display Message | Shows the message on the stage display output Stage Display Hide Message | Removes the stage display message
+Stage Display Message | Shows the message on the stage display output Stage Display Hide Message | Removes the stage display message Stage Display Layout | Sets the stage display layout.
+Index is a 0-based number (in the order shown in ProPresenter)

 ----